nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format : `display`
 1. Command will redirect user to an internet browser (Google Chrome, Safari, etc.) to request for authorization for Google Calendar API, as shown below.

+### Path of taskbook: `path`
+Path is the command to change the saving directory of the taskbook and automatically create the .xml file.
+Format : `path PATH`
+1. **PATH** will have to be a valid directory followed by [name of file].xml.
+2. Restriction for MAC includes directory preceded by /.
+3. [name of file].xml without specification of directory will automatically save document in the project directory.

+Example:
+* for MAC `path /users/home/desktop/taskbook.xml`
+* for Windows `path users/home/desktop/taskbook.xml`

 ### Exit the program: `exit`
 Exits the program.